-- Follow jacking instructions. - Do not start or run the engine while your vehicle is supported by the jack.

-- Stop the vehicle on a level firm ground, firmly set the parking brake and put the transmission in "P" (automatic) or reverse (manual).
+- Do not put any part of your body under the vehicle supported by the jack.
+Personal injury may occur. - On not start or run the engine while your vehicle is supported by the iack. - Stop the vehicle on a level firm ground, firmly set the parking brake and put the transmission in "P" (automatic) or reverse (manual).
 Block the wheel diagonally opposite to the one being changed if necessary. - Make sure to set the jack properly in the jack point.
-Raising the vehicle with jack improperly positioned will damage the vehicle or may allow the vehicle to fall off the jack and cause personal injury. - Never get under the vehicle when the vehicle is supported by the jack alone. - Use the jack only for lifting your vehicle during wheel changing. - Do not raise the vehicle with someone in the vehicle. - When raising the vehicle, do not put an object on or under the jack. - Raise the vehicle only high enough to remove and change the tire.
+Raising the vehicle with jack improperly positioned will damage the vehicle or may allow the vehicle to fall off the jack and cause personal injury. - Never get under the vehicle when the vehicle is supported by the jack alone.

+- Use the jack only for lifting your vehicle during wheel changing. - Po not raise the vehicle with someone in the vehicle. - When raising the vehicle, do not put an object on or under the jack. - Raise the vehicle only high enough to remove and change the tire.

 Do not continue driving with a deflated tire.
-Driving even a short distance can damage a tire beyond repair.
+Driving even a short distance can damage a tire and wheel beyond repair.